kakkarja/FreeTVG/README.md

   ![Bible Reader](Pics/Bible_Reader.png)

-  * **When press journal, the displayed verses copied to Editor for for journal purpose 🙏**
+  * **When press journal, the displayed verses copied to Editor for journal purpose 🙏**

 >---
 >